- Conditions & Treatments

 Born and raised in Chillicothe, Missouri, Dr. Lent attended Chillicothe High School, where she was active in sports and class valedictorian.

 Dr. Lent is a member of the American Academy of Dermatology and Alpha Omega Alpha Honor Medical Society and has co-authored multiple medical articles in peer-reviewed literature.
-She currently treats general dermatology patients and performs simple excisions in our Overland Park office and in her hometown at our Chillicothe office.
+She currently treats general dermatology patients in her hometown at our Chillicothe office.

 Outside of work, Dr. Lent and her husband, also a Chillicothe native, keep busy raising their two active children.
 They love to travel, spend time with family and friends as well as cheer on their favorite teams, the Mizzou Tigers, Kansas City Chiefs, and Kansas City Royals.